 The current strength of the department lies with an integrated faculty interested in understanding how immunological, physiological, and metabolic pathways interact to produce dysregulated innate and adaptive host responses in a wide array of diseases.
 These include autoimmune disorders, cardiovascular diseases, arthritis, infectious diseases, cancer, and obesity.
 An essential translational aspect of the Department-wide research effort will be the targeted development of novel therapeutics for both treatment and prevention of immune-mediated diseases.

-Our department is currently recruiting new faculty members.
+Our department is currently recruiting two new teaching faculty members.

 Review the job posting